-BAC annual report 2022 BAC administers a number of equity compensation plans, with awards being granted predominantly from the Bank of America Corporation Equity Plan (BACEP).
+BAC annual report 2023 BAC administers a number of equity compensation plans, with awards being granted predominantly from the Bank of America Corporation Equity Plan (BACEP).
 Under this plan, shares of BAC's common stock are authorised to be used for grants of awards to the Bank's employees.

-During the year ended 31 December 2023, BAC granted 26,196 (2022: 20,540) restricted stock unit (RSU) awards to certain employees of the Company under the BACEP, which will settle predominantly in shares of common stock of BAC.
-The four-year awards vest primarily in one-fourth increments on each of the first four anniversaries of the grant date while the three-year awards vest primarily in one-third increments on each of the first three anniversaries of the grant date, provided that the employee remains continuously employed with the Company during that time.
+During the year ended 31 December 2024, BAC granted 19,219 (2023: 26,196) restricted stock unit (RSU) awards to certain employees of the Company under the BACEP, which will settle predominantly in shares of common stock of BAC.
+The four-year awards vest primarily in one-fourth increments on each of the first four anniversaries of the grant date, provided that the employee remains continuously employed with the Company during that time.
 The expense recognised is net of estimated forfeitures for non-retirement eligible employees based on the grant-date fair value of the shares.
-Of the RSUs granted in 2023 that vest over four years, 12,515 units do not include retirement eligibility.
+Of the RSUs granted that vest over four years, 11,735 units do not include retirement eligibility.
 For all other RSUs granted to employees who are retirement eligible, they are deemed authorised as of the beginning of the year preceding the grant date when the incentive award plans are generally approved.
 As a result, the estimated value is expensed ratably over the year preceding the grant date.